 1) Designers are always in demand

-Commercial artists have been on the scene since the early 1900’s when work was done primarily by hand.
+Firstly, In the early 1900’s the commercial artist doing this work by their hand.
 Although technology has changed the profession greatly, commercial artists with a flair for creating innovative and stylish designs have never gone out of fashion.

-Today, brands are advertised in a wide number of Medias, from the web to digital billboards, newspapers, magazines, social media and more.
+Today, We already see brands are advertising in a wide number of media.
+They actually brand it to the web to digital billboards, newspapers, magazines, social media, and more.
 It’s safe to say that advertising demand is greater than ever before.
 And with that, positions for full-time, part-time and freelance designers continue to grow.

 2) Want to work full-time, freelance, or a combination?
 You get to choose